Fixing faulty cold thermostatic radiator valve

 Blocked valve

 A blocked valve will cause the radiator to not heat up.
 It’s hard to tell if the valve is blocked without removing it.
-You’ll need to drain the system, remove the valve to check for any dirt or debris, and clean it out if you see any.
+You’ll need to drain the system, remove the valve to check for any dirt or debris, and clean it out or replace it if it’s faulty.

 A radiator being cold at the bottom or cold in the middle is a big sign that it is full of sludge.
 Sludge typically builds up on the bottom of the and causes the radiator to be cold.
 You will need to flush the heating system to fix this, or you can remove the radiator and clean it out with a hose if it’s only one radiator.